 E-scooters to return to Albuquerque

-Spin Scooters delivered 50, freshly-charged scooters around the UNM area Friday, it's their first big delivery in the Duke City.
+Spin Scooters delivered 50, freshly-charged scooters around the UNM area Friday.
+It's their first big delivery in the Duke City.

 ALBUQUERQUE, N.M. – Spin Scooters delivered 50, freshly-charged scooters around the UNM area Friday.
 It’s their first big delivery in the Duke City.